 - 2.1.3 Special Meetings.
 Special meetings may be called by the Presiding Officer, by request of any two Councilors, or by the City Manager.
 Written notice of all special meetings shall be given at least twenty-four hours in advance of the scheduled meetings.
 Notice shall be given to each Councilor, the City Manager, and the business office of each local newspaper and radio and television station which has on file a written request for notice of special meetings, and may be delivered by mail, email, electronic facsimile (FAX), or by personal delivery. - 2.1.4 Work Sessions.
 Work sessions may be called by the Presiding Officer, by request of any two Councilors, or by the City Manager.
 Such sessions shall allow the City Council an opportunity to review forthcoming projects of the City, determine goals for the ensuing year, receive progress reports on current programs or projects, or to hold open discussions on any City-related subject provided that all discussions thereon shall be informal with no vote or formal action taken.
-While work sessions shall be open to the public, public testimony will only be allowed at the discretion of the Presiding Officer or by a majority vote of the Council members. - 2.1.5 Emergency Meeting.
+While work sessions shall be open to the public and allow for public testimony. - 2.1.5 Emergency Meeting.
 An "emergency meeting" is a special meeting called on less than 24 hours' notice.
 An "actual emergency," a random event which requires immediate action, must exist.
 The minutes of the meeting must describe the emergency justifying less than 24 hours noticed.
 Attempts will be made to contact the media to provide notice of the emergency meeting. - 2.1.6 Remote Participation in Meetings.
 Council Members may attend and participate in all Council meetings, including regular business meetings, work sessions, special meetings, and committee meetings remotely (by phone or other electronic means that allows for real-time verbal communication).
 It is preferred that the meeting be chaired by a Council Member who is attending in-person (if the Mayor attends remotely, the meeting would be run by the Council President or another Council Member).